phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 --- back

 # Acknowledgments
-Thanks to Darrel Miller, Henry Andrews, Mike Amundsen, and Jeff Michaud for their input and discussions even if not directly related to phtal.
+Thanks to Mike Kelly, Henry Andrews, Marcus Lanthaler, Mike Amundsen, Stu Charlton, and Jeff Michaud for their contributions in this space even if not directly related to PHTAL.

 # Frequently Asked Questions